Psychologists diagnose, treat, and work to prevent a range of psychological problems that affect people's behaviour, thoughts and emotions.

 - able to keep information private

-- work with recovering mental health clients living in the community
+- community groups and recovering mental health clients living in the community

-- telephone work with support agencies such as Samaritans or Youthline
+- support agencies such as Samaritans Aotearoa/New Zealand or Youthline.

-Practising psychologists need to be registered with the New Zealand Psychologists Board, and have a current Annual Practising Certificate.
+Psychologists need to be registered with New Zealand Psychologists Board.

 - New Zealand Psychologists Board website - information on registration and Annual Practising Certificates